NarubyRiverlione/steamboiler/README.md

 ## Project Overview

 Steamboiler Web is designed to:
-- Simulate key aspects of steam boiler and condenser operations.
+- Simulate key aspects of steam boiler and condenser operations, including an energy balance approach for steam generation.
 - Integrate simulation logic across multiple modules.
 - Provide interactive control panels and readouts for real-time simulation feedback.
 - Utilize robust context management to maintain and update system state.